biocatiit/website/content/scihi/2003_insect_muscle.rst

         improved synchrotron technologies and data analysis tools offered the prospect of modelling the relaxed structure.
-They recorded so-called low-angle x-ray diffraction patterns from flight muscle fibers of giant waterbugs on the Bio-CAT beamline 18-ID at the APS, which gave them new and sharper details of the large-scale myosin filament structure.
+They recorded so-called low-angle x-ray diffraction patterns from flight muscle fibers of giant waterbugs on the BioCAT beamline 18-ID at the APS, which gave them new and sharper details of the large-scale myosin filament structure.
 A single recording cannot produce both large- and fine-scale data because large